← Back to wiki

 Flavor Profile

-Taste: mild, slightly earthy, creamy, neutral.
-Aroma: subtle, earthy, nutty when cooked.
-Texture: creamy, smooth interior, tender skin when fully cooked.
-Category: cooked legume.
+Mild, slightly earthy, creamy, neutral.
+Aroma is subtle, earthy, nutty when cooked.
+Texture is creamy with smooth interior and tender skin when fully cooked.

 The Science